Duke-Jones/NVNC/README.md

-# NVNC
+# NO-NVNC

-The first open-source .NET VNC Server written entirely in the C# programming language.
+Fork of NVNC designed to work with NoVNC and multiple bug fixes from the original fork.

 ### Features
 * Very small and stable NET VNC Server library